dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Windows_QT_Sample/README.md

 <!-- * The flight control info obtainment -->

-Developers can play with this example via the GUI interface in Windows.
+Developers can play with this example via the GUI interaction interface in Windows.

 ##Directory Structure
 * exe: executables, dependent files are also included